 The problem is, most of us don’t stick with it.

 Budgeting is tedious and time-consuming.
-I’m a nerd, and even I think it’s arduous, so I can only imagine how “normal” people must feel.
+I’m a finance enthusiast, and even I think that budgeting is arduous, so I can only imagine how “normal” people must feel.

 We “should” drive the speed limit.
 We “should” wear sunscreen every time we leave the house.
 We “should” floss our teeth daily.

 In this post, I’m going to suggest an alternative for the Afford Anything readers who embrace the reality that they’ll never actually make a budget.
 It’s my anti-budget, and it’s simple: